 Chick Peas are one of earliest cultivated vegetables in the world, with at least 7,500-years of culinary history in the Middle East.
-Chick Pea flour can be used as a healthy substitute for wheat flour in a surprising variety of delicious gluten-free dishes.
-Unlike other gluten-free flours which tend to contain more calories and carbohydrates, chick pea flour offers more fiber and protein.
+Chick Pea flour can be used as a healthy substitute for wheat flour in a surprising number of gluten-free dishes.
+Unlike other gluten-free flours which tend to contain more calories and carbohydrates, chick pea flour instead offers more fiber and protein.

-The particular type of beneficial fiber that chick pea flour contains is called “resistant starch.”
+The particular type of beneficial fiber that chick pea flour provides is called “resistant starch”.
 As the name suggests its a starch that resists digestion in the small intestine.
 As a result, it does not raise glycemic (blood sugar) levels but will actually constrain both blood sugar and insulin responses after a meal.

-According to MFK Fisher, the French still associate chickpeas with Mary Magdalene and her cohorts, Les Saintes Maries, who according to legend fled to Provence after they were kicked out of Jerusalem and were miraculously saved from starvation by a bottomless pot of Pois Chiches or Chick Peas.
+According to MFK Fisher, the French still associate chickpeas with Mary Magdalene.
+According to one legend her cohorts Les Saintes Maries, fled to Provence after they were kicked out of Jerusalem and were then miraculously saved from starvation by a bottomless pot of, you guessed it, Pois Chiches or Chick Peas.